epics-base/pvxs/documentation/overview.rst

 This avoids the need for explicit (often unsafe) downcasting (base to derived) within this hierarchy.

-Further, handling of PVField instances was always by smart pointer, opening may possibilities to dereference NULL pointers.
+Further, handling of PVField instances was always by smart pointer, opening many possibilities to dereference NULL pointers.
 By contract, Value objects handle this indirection internally.
 Operations on a empty (aka.
-NULL) Value are well defined and made safe by the type system and exceptions.
+NULL) Value are well-defined and made safe by the type system and exceptions.

 Sub-field Lookup
 ^^^^^^^^^^^^^^^^